foxglove/docs/docs/13-webhooks/1-concepts.md

 #### Delivery semantics

 We guarantee at-least-once delivery for webhook notifications.
 This means a notification can be delivered more than once.

-Admins may also manually retry failed deliveries.
+If a notification delivery fails, it will be automatically retried up to five times.
+Either a non-response or a non-2xx HTTP status are considered failures and will be retried.

+Admins can also manually retry from the webhook details page.
+Manually triggering a retry cancels automatic retries for that notification.

 The combination of the `webhookId` and `webhookEventId` in the notification request body is unique to that notification.